Energinet-DataHub/geh-core/source/Outbox/documents/documentation.md

 ## Error handling and retries

 The `IOutboxProcessor` implementation will handle retries and error handling for the outbox messages.
-If an outbox message is not successfully processed, the `ErrorCount` will be incremented and the `FailedAt` and `ErrorMessage` columns will be updated.
-The `IOutboxProcessor` will retry processing the message with an increasing delay based on how many times it has failed.
+If an outbox message is not successfully processed, the error will be written to the outbox message in the database.

-When the message has failed to be sent 10 times, the message will retry once every day, until it has been sent successfully.
-This is the maximum time between retries.
+The `IOutboxProcessor` will automatically retry processing the message with an increasing delay based on how many times it has failed.

 ## Parallel processing